There are currently no active references in this article.

 Fagus sylvatica f. latifolia Kirchn.

 This is another name that is often used as a cultivar group.
 The original clone was discovered in Germany in c.
-1864 and is thought to be derived from F. x taurica, the hybrid between European and Oriental Beech.
-It is remarkable for its very large leaves, which may be up to 15 x 9-12 cm.
+1864 and is thought to be derived from F. × taurica, the hybrid between European and Oriental Beech.
+It is remarkable for its very large leaves, which may be up to 15 x 9–12 cm, emerging from proportionately large buds (Elwes & Henry 1906–1913).
 Even when they do not exceed the typical length for the species, they are always wider.
-The clone named ‘Prince George of Crete’ is similar in having larger leaves than the type (Bean gives an even greater length of leaf in plants so labelled at Kew) and some catalogues place this under f. latifolia or the Latifolia Group.
-(Hatch 2017, Krüssmann 1984, Bean 1981).
+The clone named ‘Prince George of Crete’ is similar in having larger leaves than the type (Bean gives an even greater length of leaf in plants so labelled at Kew) and some catalogues place this under f. latifolia or the Latifolia Group (Bean 1981; Krüssmann 1984; Hatch 2017).
 It would seem to be relatively rare in cultivation, compared to other named forms.

 Fagus sylvatica 'Aurea Variegata'